rememberSoftwares/yacana/README.md

         # The user was satisfied with his choice.
 Exiting the loop...
         break
     else:
         # The user wants to choose another pastry.
-Let's go back in time by loading are previous checkpoint !
+Let's go back in time by loading are previous checkpoint!
         agent1.history.load_check_point(checkpoint_id)
         #  Let's go back to the top of the loop
         continue